EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.xcorr2_fft

 Cross-correlation of two matrices using fft, and search local maxima.
 Package: imUtil.filter Description: Cross correlate two 2D images.
 If a single image is provided then calculate the autocorrelation function.
+The cross-correlation is done using fft (unlike xcorr2.m).